liampc/100-days-of-code/log.md

 Still working on django project, got confused on how to display url with parameters, took almost a day to find the right question and answer in google.
 Was able to display pages and make a simple form for search bar.Still figuring out how to filter search results.

+## Day 12: Sept 23, 2020

+Working on my django project, there are a lot of things I need to learn to solve this project, reading documentation is a great practice instead of always relying on video tutorials.
+Today I was able to finish one of the task in which I have to add a new entry in the wiki.
+Tried to solve the search results with regex and still figuring out how to add value in the textarea in updating entries.